FIRE-3 and CALGB/SWOG 80405 Studies

 FIRE-3 data should not be interpreted as suggesting that cetuximab + FOLFIRI is more effective than bevacizumab + FOLFIRI, irrespective of RAS status or primary tumor origin (left or right colon).

-Limitations of the RAS post hoc analysis data: 80% of patients in the intention-to-treat (ITT) population were evaluable for RAS status.
+Limitations of the post hoc analysis data: 80% of patients in the ITT population were evaluable for RAS status (n=475) and among RAS wild-type patients (n=400), 98% were evaluable for primary tumor location (n=394).
 RAS wild-type subpopulation data presented may not be representative of the label population.

 - The primary endpoint in the ITT population was ORR in patients with KRAS wild-type mCRC and the result was not statistically significant6,7